plxity/Hangman-Multiplayer/README.md

 # Hangman

-It is a fun game to see how much your friends know you.
+It is a fun game to see how well your friends know you.
 It is based on an actual Hangman game.

 ## Link
  Link to the game - https://hangman-multiplayer.plxity.vercel.app/